 • Both Democrats and Republicans show the same bias patterns.
 Neither side is immune

 Neuroimaging research drives this home.
-When people read information that challenged their political beliefs, the parts of the brain linked to negative emotions lit up.
-The prefrontal cortex, your reasoning center, stayed quiet.
-Your brain treated a political challenge the same way it treats a personal attack.
+When people read information that challenged their political beliefs, the default mode network activated.
+That’s the brain region linked to self-representation.
+Activity increased in the dorsomedial prefrontal cortex and decreased in the orbitofrontal cortex.
+Your brain treated a political challenge the same way it treats a threat to your sense of self.
+The areas responsible for mentalizing, value encoding, and error detection all showed politically motivated patterns rather than objective evaluation.[3]

 “People do not necessarily systematically reason about strengths and weakness of offending information, but rather critique to reject it and protect the self.” - Adam Moore et al., Philosophical Transactions of the Royal Society[4]